michael-hll/command-tube/README.md

     - REPLACE_CHAR
         Description: Replace file lines which contains given characters.
                      The -f argument of the given file.
-                     The -o argument of the old characters .
+                     The -o argument of the old characters (Support regular expressions).
                      The -n argument of the new characters.
                      The -c optional argument is the replacement times.
 Default all.
         Syntax: